d1rtym0nk3y/cfrbac/README.md

 ###The Basics

-Give any entity that can perform actions, typically a User entity an property "Roles"
+Give any entity that can perform actions, typically a User entity a property "Roles" (this will probably be configurable in the future)

 ```ColdFusion
 property name="Roles" fieldtype="many-to-many"